Mission-Centered Churches

-What I have been mentally exploring for a year or more is could Ephesian 4:11-16 provide a ministry framework for how the church should be structured, as it relates to discipleship.
+For the past year or more, I have been mentally exploring whether Ephesians 4:11-16 can provide a ministry framework for structuring the church in relation to discipleship.
 If the mission of the church is to make disciples, then how do we accomplish that mission?

 Five Ministry Functions

-The Apostle Paul informs us that our triumphant Savior gave certain gifts to the church: apostles, prophets, evangelists, pastors, and teachers.
-While many limit their view of this text to specific offices or gifts, I prefer to see them as ministry functions.
+The Apostle Paul informs us that our triumphant Savior gave specific gifts to the church: apostles, prophets, evangelists, pastors, and teachers.
+While many limit their view of this text to particular offices or gifts, I prefer to see them as ministry functions.
 Consequently, we can establish an operational infrastructure by examining each of the five functions:

 Apostles: They were “used for leading emissaries of a distinguished congregation, regardless of whether they belong to the Twelve.”[1]